-Jesus said, "The first commandment is this; Hear, O Israel - The Lord our God is the only Lord.
-Love the Lord your God with all your heart, with all your soul, with all your mind, and with all strength.
+Jesus said, "The first commandment is this: Hear, O Israel - The Lord our God is the only Lord.
+Love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength.
 The second is this: Love your neighbor as yourself.
 There is no other commandment greater than these."
+[Mark 12:29-31]

-(Mark 12: 29-31).
-St. Benedict expresses these great commandments in his Rule.
-The Companions of St. Luke builds upon this Rule of Life through our constitution and this customary.
-This is a collation of key expectations of members and of our Benedictine community that are included in the several sections of the Customary.
+St. Benedict expressed these great commandments in his Rule.
+The Companions of St. Luke build upon this Rule of life through our Constitution and this Customary.
+This Appendix provides a summary of key expectations of members and of our Benedictine community that are included in the several sections of the Customary.